 Employees may also take sick leave if they are victims of domestic violence, sexual assault, or stalking.

-- Eligibility.
 Employees who work at least 30 days in a year are eligible to receive paid sick leave.
 Employees can begin using accrued sick leave once they have worked for an employer for 90 days.
-A few, specific types of employees are not eligible to receive paid sick leave, including certain employees covered by collective bargaining agreements, certain individuals employed by air carriers, and employees of the California In-Home Supportive Services Program.
+A few specific types of employees are not eligible to receive paid sick leave, including certain employees covered by collective bargaining agreements, certain individuals employed by air carriers, and employees of the California In-Home Supportive Services Program.

 To avoid the administrative hassles of the accrual and carryover requirements, an employer can make three days of paid sick leave available to each employee at the beginning of each year.

 Employers do not need to pay out accrued sick leave when an employee leaves the company.
 However, if an employee leaves and is rehired within one year, accrued sick leave must be reinstated.

 Certain cities in California have their own paid sick leave requirements that provide additional benefits to employees.
 For example, in San Francisco, employees can accrue up to 72 hours of paid sick leave per year, and there is no cap on how much an employee can use.
-Several other cities are following this trend and passing their own sick leave laws.
+Several other cities, including Los Angeles and San Diego, have followed this trend and passed their own sick leave laws.
 In general, employers must follow whichever rule is more generous to employees.